ContinuumIO/blz/docs/source/reference.rst

 .. py:function:: blosc_version()

-    Return the version of the Blosc library.
+    Returns the version of the Blosc library.

+.. py:function:: blosc_compressor_list()

+    Returns a list of compressors available in the Blosc build.

+    Parameters:
+      None

+    Returns:
+      out : list
+        The list of names.

 .. py:function:: detect_number_of_cores()

-    Return the number of cores on a system.
+    Returns the number of cores on a system.

 .. py:function:: set_nthreads(nthreads)